bsp-capstone/maven-bsp/README.md

 }
 ```

-In `argv` specify path to connection establishing script and set correct path to Maven BSP:
+In `argv` specify path to connection establishing script and set correct path to Maven BSP within the script:

 ```bash
 #!/usr/bin/env bash